3

 Whether you use it to fight boredom, ease crate time, or give your dog a soothing activity after training, the Pupsicle is a reliable enrichment tool that you’ll reach for again and again.

-👉 Pops and molds are sold separately, but we recommend keeping a few on hand so you can rotate flavors and keep things exciting for your pup.
+👉 Pops and molds are sold separately, but we recommend keeping a few on hand to rotate flavors and keep things exciting for your pup.

 Bob-A-Lot Treat Dispensing Toy